 For many years, Larry displayed his 1952 Ferrari Mexico 0224 AT in the Auburn Cord Duesenberg Museum near his home in Leo, Indiana.
 In May, 1981, Chris Callahan, a writer for AutoWeek newspaper, contacted Larry about driving the Mexico for an AutoWeek article to which Larry agreed.
 I worked as an engineer at International Harvester Truck Division with Larry, who was a designer in the Styling department.
 We both belonged to SCHABBY (Sports Car Historians and Beer Boozing Yokels – this was a long time ago).
 Larry called me after the AW article was written and asked if I would like to go for a ride before he returned the car to the museum.
 My answer was predictable and immediate.

 When I got to his house, Larry noted that the car hadn’t been registered for many years so he put a license plate from his Porsche on the Mexico.
 He also was wearing work clothes and, as it turned out, didn’t have his wallet with him.
-We headed north from his house up Tonkel Road toward Auburn.
+We headed north from his house up Tonkel Road – Speed Limit 55 – toward Auburn.
 After the engine warmed up, Larry cleared a slight rise accelerating past 80 mph at the same moment an Indiana State trooper was headed toward us.
-I yelled “trooper” but Larry was watching the tach and, besides, talking, or even shouting, in a ’50’s Ferrari competition coupe with the big Lampredi V-12 at full cry was not useful communication.
+I yelled “trooper” but Larry was watching the tach, plus – talking, or even shouting – in a ’50’s Ferrari competition coupe with the big Lampredi V-12 at full cry was not useful communication.
 The red lights went on and Larry pulled over as the trooper u-turned and pulled in behind us.

 I got out of the car immediately (you were allowed to do that back then) and the trooper walked up to me and noted that “You had that Jaguar going way too fast…” I pointed out, politely, that I was an innocent passenger (or words to that effect) and that the guy behind the right hand drive steering wheel was actually in charge of establishing the velocity of the ‘Jaguar’.
 (She didn’t seem to be in the mood for a lesson in how to recognize various exotic two-seaters.)